martinfou/ocr-receipt/agile-plan.md

 - **Advanced OCR**: Support for additional OCR engines
 - **Reporting**: Generate reports and analytics
 - **API**: REST API for integration with other systems
+- **NLP Extraction (Nice to Have):** Integrate spaCy for robust company, amount, and date extraction using Named Entity Recognition (NER) and custom rules for invoice numbers.

 ### Iteration Planning
 - **Sprint 13-14**: Bug fixes and minor improvements